Avaiga/taipy-doc/docs/manuals/gui/page_builder.md

 Gui(page).run()
 ```

-The *page* object, after it has been added the required elements, is added to the `Gui` instance
+Elements are added in the `with` block for the *page* object.<br/>
-as it would be done for any other page type.
+Then, the page is added to the `Gui` instance, as it would be done for any other page type.

 # Adding elements